Classroom Information

 Clothing

 When dressing your child, please provide simple clothing that is free of complicated fastenings.
-We often use art materials that may get a little messy at times, so please make sure that your child wears washable clothing to school.
-The Colorado weather is often unpredictable so provide sweaters and jackets for your child even on sunny fall or spring days.
+We often use art supplies and materials like mud and sand that get messy at times, so please make sure that your child wears washable clothing to school.
+Colorado weather is often unpredictable so provide sweaters and jackets for your child even on sunny fall or spring days.
 Our playground is shady in the morning and often a little cool.
-It always better to have too much clothing than not enough!
+It is always better to have too much clothing than not enough!
 Extra clothes may be stored in your child’s cubby.
 Put your child’s name on everything.
 We get quite a collection of unlabeled, unclaimed clothing and other personal items each year.
 Please also check, from time to time, the “Lost and Found” located in the ECC main office.

 Extra Clothing